MorganCThomas/MolScore/README.md

 * Data lookup so that duplicated SMILES don't require recalculation by a scoring function (assuming the score is static), saving time for expensive scoring functions.
 * Live monitoring of intermediate molecules sampled during training to track the progress with respect to chemistry and score.
-* Standardized output format, facilitating automated evaluation of results.
+* Standardized output format, facilitating automated evaluation of results with `moleval`.

 The central `molscore` class only requires one parameter for setup and iniatilisation in the form of a config (.json) file.
 This allows for **sharing of configuratins for reproducible scoring functions** with respect to the functions themselves, score modifiers and aggregation methods for multi-parameter optimization.
 The framework is also **designed to make it as simple as possible to integrate custom scoring functions**, for further information read the `./molscore/scoring_functions/README.md`.